Ectopic Pregnancy Also Called: Extrauterine Pregnancy

 You will get better and your body will heal.

-- Share your pain with those you love.
+Share your pain with those you love.
+They are there to help you carry your burdens.

-If you’ve been talking with your significant other, friends or family and still feeling like you can’t move on (or start trying to conceive again), you may want to talk to a specialist.
+If you’ve been talking with your significant other, friends or family and still feeling like you can’t move on, or try to get pregnant again, you may want to talk to a specialist.
 If you don’t know a good therapist or counselor, ask friends or your doctor for a referral.

-Its normal to be emotionally invested in our pregnancies, and losing one – no matter how early – is terribly hard.
+Its normal to be emotionally invested in our pregnancies, and losing one - no matter how early - is terribly hard on a woman.